-The Auditor discussed the practice of offering sexually transmitted infection prophylaxis and pregnancy tests with the medical practitioner.
+The Auditor discussed the practice of offering sexually transmitted infection prophylaxis and pregnancy tests with medical practitioners.
 The Auditor was informed those tests are offered at the time of the forensic examination.
-The medical practitioner informed the Auditor those tests are also offered by medical practitioners at the facility and any time the offender request such.
-Medical practitioners at the facility do not offer preganancy testing as the facility does not house female offenders.
+The medical practitioners informed the Auditor those tests are also offered by medical practitioners at the facility and any time the offender request such when ordered by the Physician.
+Medical practitioners at the facility do not offer pregnancy testing as the facility does not house female offenders.
 The Auditor asked what the cost of services are for victims of sexual abuse.
 The Auditor was informed there are no costs for evaluations and treatments related to sexual victimization.
-At the time of the Audit there were no transgender offenders who had female genitalia.